JohnnyQuinn/minimal-political/README.md

 ![Demo Gif](minimal_political_demo_screen_cap.gif)

-Search for any lawmakers in Congress that are currently in office and get their votes on the 5 most recently voted on bills in their respective chambers.
+Search for any lawmakers in Congress that are currently in office and get their votes on the most recent votes in their respective chambers.

 ## Road Map